Wahoo CLIMB vs. Elite Rizer: Which One is Worth Your Money?

 While Rizer can compensate for 50% of Zwift’s downhill gradient, CLIMB can’t.
 Let me explain this a little bit further.

-Zwift halves the trainer’s difficulty (set to 50%) by default.
-It means that climbing a 10% gradient will feel like 5%, etc. This setting also affects the range of motion of your gradient simulator.
+Zwift halves the trainer’s difficulty by default (set to 50%).
+It means that climbing a 10% gradient will feel like a 5% gradient, and so on.
+This setting also affects the range of motion of your gradient simulator.

 As DC Rainmaker pointed out, Zwift always halves descent gradients, but the Rizer app can override this setting.
 How cool is that?